gamma032steam/UniMelb-Timetable-Optimiser/README.md

 ## Optimisation Order
 The general optimisations often have different priorities.
 These can be intuitively reordered before optimisation in terms of priority.

+## Installation
+Download and execute the latest .exe program from the [Releases page](https://github.com/Trontor/UniMelb-Timetable-Optimiser/releases).